Operation Storm: Background

-As the Yugoslav People's Army (JNA) increasingly supported the RSK and the Croatian Police proved unable to cope with the situation, the Croatian National Guard (ZNG) was formed in May 1991.
+Over two hundred armed incidents involving the rebel Serbs and Croatian police were reported between August 1990 and April 1991.
+As the JNA increasingly supported the RSK and the Croatian Police proved unable to cope with the situation, the Croatian National Guard (ZNG) was formed in May 1991.
 The ZNG was renamed the Croatian Army (HV) in November.
 The establishment of the military of Croatia was hampered by a UN arms embargo introduced in September.
-The final months of 1991 saw the fiercest fighting of the war, culminating in the Battle of the Barracks, the Siege of Dubrovnik, and the Battle of Vukovar.